Facing a Parent's Dementia - The Day They Asked "Who Are You?"

 3. Find a Place to Express Your Emotions

 Dementia family support groups, counseling for caregivers, confiding in a trusted friend.
 Suppressing emotions over time raises the risk of depression and physical illness.
 Having a place where you can say "this is hard" is what makes long-term caregiving sustainable.
-(Books on caregiver mental health can also be helpful)
+Books on caregiver mental health can also be helpful.
+Sharing experiences with others in the same situation provides the reassurance that you are not alone.

 4. Cherish the Present